Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 An inverter is a totally different device from a converter; it provides power to 110-volt AC devices like TVs and computers.
 Like converters, inverters are now standard devices built into all new RVs.

 As camping evolved, more and more campers were manufactured with built-in television receivers, which are 110-volt devices.
-But they found they couldn't watch their TVs for long period while traveling, because when a camper is moving, parked in a parking lot, or "boondocking," there is nowhere to plug into a 110-volt AC source like the ones available in RV campgrounds.
+But they found they couldn't watch their TVs for long periods while traveling, because when a camper is moving, parked in a parking lot, or "boondocking," there is nowhere to plug into a 110-volt AC source like the ones available in RV campgrounds.

 An Inverter Power certain 110-Volt Equipment